aws-samples/serverless-test-samples/python-test-samples/step-functions-local-mock/README.md

 If you need to manually verify the state machine or execution details, you can use these commands:

+Note: Unlike other samples in this repository, these commands should be run from the project root directory step-functions-local-lambda, not from within the /tests directory.
+These allows direct file paths without having to use "../" references

 #### Configure environment variables:

 ```sh